From pseudo-code to python

 15.1-5

 The Fibonacci numbers are defined by recurrence (3.22).
-Give an -time dynamic programming algorithm to compute the th Fibonacci number.
+Give an O(n)-time dynamic programming algorithm to compute the nth Fibonacci number.
 Draw the subproblem graph.
 How many vertices and edges are in the graph?

 def fibonacci_dynamic(n):